tripal/docker-tripal-centos/tripal-v3/README.md

 ## `docker-tripal-centos` image

-The `docker-tripal-centos` image has Tripal v2 installed on centos system.
-It also runs 5 elasticsearch clusters.
+The `docker-tripal-centos` image has Tripal v3 installed on centos system.
+It also runs an elasticsearch cluster.
 The chado v1.3 has been installed and control vocabularies have been loaded.
 To run a Tripal instance, you just need to run the following command:

 ```
-docker run -it -p 8080:80 mingchen0919/docker-tripal-centos /bin/bash
+docker run -it -p 8080:80 mingchen0919/docker-tripal-v3 /bin/bash
 ```

 This command will launch an interactive docker container with apache, postgres